-Following that we grabbed poke bowls from Shaka Shaka and sat by the river in Tanto Strandbad devouring them whilst people jumped into the water underneath the beams of sunshine pouring down.
-It was a gorgeous day and one that held Stockholm in it’s finest light.
+Following that, we grabbed poke bowls from Shaka Shaka and sat by the river in Tanto Strandbad, devouring them whilst people jumped into the water underneath the beaming sun.
+It was a gorgeous day and one that held Stockholm in its finest light.

-During the afternoon we wandered the main river, discovered we were one week too early to hire kayaks to explore the city on the water at Stöcafeet, ventured through Gamla Stan, indulged in Fika together and toasted a cold aperitif on a new rooftop bar in town overlooking the city.
+Instead, we ventured through Gamla Stan, indulged in Fika together and toasted a cold aperitif on a new rooftop bar in town overlooking the city.